 - AAMC and Thalamus Introduce New Application Programming Interface: Programs in the 2025 ERAS July fellowship program cycle were the first to use the new AAMC-Thalamus application programming interface (API) when they began reviewing applications on July 17.
 The API streamlines data and document transfer between the ERAS Program Director’s WorkStation (PDWS) and Thalamus products and provides a single sign-on (applicants and program users will be able to use their AAMC username and password, and Thalamus credentials, to log in to Thalamus products).

-- GSA-OPDA Working Group Creates New Residency Guide Template: Leaders of the AAMC Group on Student Affairs (GSA), Careers in Medicine® (CiM), and Organization of Program Director Associations (OPDA) are collaborating to increase transparency in the residency application process through use of a Residency Guide template for each specialty.
-Seventeen specialties are already participating this year in this pilot project.
-All Residency Guides for participating specialties can be found on the ERAS 2025 Participating Specialties and Programs webpage.
+- OPDA Working Group Updates Program Director Guides for Residency Applicants: Leaders of the AAMC Group on Student Affairs (GSA), Careers in Medicine® (CiM), and Organization of Program Director Associations (OPDA) are collaborating with the AAMC and AMA to increase transparency in the residency application process and provide guidance on key specialty-specific application information and resources.
+Twenty specialties participated prior to the 2025 application cycle.
+All guides for participating specialties can be found on the ERAS 2025 Participating Specialties and Programs webpage.

-For the 2025 ERAS cycle, the AAMC continues to collaborate with the community to update and standardize other areas of the MyERAS® application. -
+- ERAS Application: For the 2025 ERAS cycle, the AAMC continues to collaborate with the community to update and standardize other areas of the MyERAS® application.

-The Interview Resources for Residency Programs page helps program directors and faculty participating in interviews to prepare for, conduct, and review interviews to ensure an experience that is beneficial, equitable, and consistent for both programs and applicants.
+- The Interview Resources for Residency Programs page helps program directors and faculty participating in interviews to prepare for, conduct, and review interviews to ensure an experience that is beneficial, fair, and consistent for both programs and applicants.

 Past AAMC research and innovations